redis/redis-io/views/documentation.md

 Documentation
 ===

-Note: the Redis documentation is also available in raw (programming friendly) format in the [redis-doc github repository](http://github.com/antirez/redis-doc).
+Note: the Redis documentation is also available in raw (computer friendly) format in the [redis-doc github repository](http://github.com/antirez/redis-doc).

-Redis API
+Programming with Redis
 ---

 * [The full list of commands](/commands) implemented by Redis, along with thorough documentation for each of them.